splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 * Analyze reports to identify where to optimize usage.

-* Use rule-based metrics aggregation and filtering on dimensions to reduce metric time series (MTS) volume.
+* Use rule-based metrics aggregation and filtering on dimensions to reduce MTS volume.

 * Drop dimensions that are not needed.